riagarg/sano-be-test/README.md

 # Submitting the test
-Please, give @sano-review access to the private repository and send us a link to the PR via email.
+Please, give the user [@sano-review](https://github.com/sano-review) access to the private repository and send us a link to the PR via email.